kevinkid135/LoLChestChecker/README.md

 * First win of the day
 	* Since the riot API doesn't give any information regarding if the FWOTD is up, I plan to calculate that on my own.
 A very simple case would be if no game has been won in the past 22 hours, it will be up.
 	* If there has been a game won in the past 22 hours, I will need to check IP earned.

+* Create an offline JSON file of static champion information.
+	* This can be a script ran every time the version has changed since the last run.
+	* The JSON file will 2 identical arrays for faster access:
+		* champID => array(name, key, portraitURL)
+		* champKey => array(name, ID, portraitURL)

 ### Personal Goals with this project:
 * Create a usable and functional website